openenclave/openenclave/docs/GettingStartedDocs/buildandsign.md

   can be used to prevent rollback attacks against sealing keys.
 This value should be incremented whenever a security fix is made to the enclave code.

+Optionally, to create a 0-based enclave (currently only available in SGX on Linux, with PSW version 2.14.1 or above) the following setting can be provided:

+- **CreateZeroBaseEnclave**: Should the enclave be created with base address 0x0?
+Defaults to 0.
+- **StartAddress**: When the enclave base address is 0x0 (CreateZeroBaseEnclave=1), the enclave image will be created at this address.
+The value needs to be aligned to OE_PAGE_SIZE (0x1000) and greater than mmap min address (/proc/sys/vm/mmap_min_addr).

+0-based enclaves guarantee NullPointerException behavior when 0-page is accessed.
+Applications that depend on this behavior can now be run inside an enclave (example, .NET runtime).

 Here is the example from helloworld.conf used in the helloworld sample:
 ```
 # Enclave settings: